Planning response to coronavirus

 - Where this is not possible, officers will speak to customers to seek more photos

-- If photos are insufficient, officers will arrange virtual site visits (whatsapp video call) with applicants, and direct applicants to the parts of a site the officer needs to see
+- If photos are insufficient, officers will arrange virtual site visits (whatsapp video call) with applicants, and direct applicants to the parts of a site the officer needs to see.

 Decision making and planning committee

-On Friday last week, we decided to temporarily suspend enforcement of planning legislation and planning conditions associated with those businesses providing services to the community in response to the coronavirus (where they are operating in line with current guidance on the virus).
+At the outset of Covid-19 restriction, we decided to temporarily suspend enforcement of planning legislation and planning conditions associated with those businesses providing services to the community in response to the coronavirus (where they are operating in line with current guidance on the virus).
 This includes relaxing restrictions on these business such as:

 - Hours of operation (such as increasing opening hours)